 The Central Jersey Alumnae Chapter History

-According to written history documented by the late Soror Arneida M. Lee, it was in the late summer of 1974 that Lee, along with Sorors P. Merle Wade and Patricia Garrison, called together all known Deltas living in the vicinity of Middlesex, Somerset, and Union counties, interested in forming an alumnae chapter of Delta Sigma Theta in said area.
+According to written history documented by the late Soror Arneida M. Lee, it was in the late summer of 1974 that Lee, along with Sorors P. Merle Wade and Patricia Garrison, called together all known Deltas living in the vicinity of Middlesex, Somerset, and Union counties, interested in forming an alumnae chapter of Delta Sigma Theta Sorority, Incorporated in said area.
 Many Sorors were affiliated with the North Jersey chapter, but found traveling to the Newark area inconvenient.
 They also felt Deltas were needed in the communities in the aforementioned counties.

 The first meeting was held in the Fellowship Hall of Bethel Presbyterian Church in Plainfield, New Jersey.
 Approximately 50 Sorors were present.
 Soror Lee presided at the meeting, Soror Wade acted as secretary, and Soror Garrison had charge of hospitality.
 It was at this meeting that the mechanics for organizing Central Jersey Alumnae were set in motion.
 Our sister chapter, Montclair Alumnae, graciously sponsored us.
 Interestingly, our chapter name was Plainfield Chapter due to an error.
 The charter was returned with the request that the name be corrected to read “Central Jersey Alumnae Chapter”.
 This was done and the charter subsequently returned to us.

-After many communications and several visits from then Regional Director, Soror Marilyn Holmes, the Central Jersey Alumnae (CJA) Chapter of Delta Sigma Theta Sorority, Inc. was chartered on November 8,1975 in the Fellowship Hall of Calvary Baptist Church in Plainfield, New Jersey.
+After many communications and several visits from then Regional Director, Soror Marilyn Holmes, the Central Jersey Alumnae (CJA) Chapter of Delta Sigma Theta Sorority, Incorporated was chartered on November 8,1975 in the Fellowship Hall of Calvary Baptist Church in Plainfield, New Jersey.
 Since that time, many women have become members of the organization through CJA.
 Most recently, on April 29, 2018, 51 women were initiated.
 It was a particularly exciting time, as the last members were initiated in 2001.
 Over the past 43 years, the chapter’s membership has grown from 30 to over 230 dynamic women.
 We are proud that our members hold positions at the national, regional, and state levels and that they chair or serve on committees at these levels as well.
 Most importantly, our involvement in the community has always been and continues to be vast!

 The work of the Arts and Letters Committee has included co-sponsoring art shows, supporting Black theater, and highlighting the works of Black authors.
 We have sponsored the Delta Diversity in the Arts Festival to bring attention to the work of many local artists of all types.
 We have also sponsored tributes to Dr. Martin Luther King and we commissioned Alonzo Adams, a renowned local artist to paint "Priceless Moments.”
 CJA has hosted multiple “Red Carpet” events to promote art forms that accurately and positively display images of the African-American community.
 We also host an annual Poetry Cypher where spoken word artists have an opportunity to express themselves and share their talent.